Gimme Hope Jo'anna: Reception

+"Gimme Hope Jo'anna" gained international attention and charted at No.7 in the UK Singles Charts and at No.1 in a number of European countries.
+It did not chart in the United States.
+It gained widespread popularity in the United Kingdom.
+The National Party government banned the song in South Africa upon release.

 Bill Coleman from Billboard described the song as "sprightly pop with a meaningful anti-apartheid message".
 Kate Davies from Number One noted that here, "he's taken the exquisite flavour of southern African music and shaped it into a bouncy song which no one will be able to hear without singing along to.
 Listen carefully to the lyrics—thought provoking stuff."
 Its inclusion on Grant's 1990 album, Barefoot Soldier, was considered by Pensacola News Journal as a good song on a "pedestrian" album.
 Roger Morton from Record Mirror wrote, "Eddy is still proving that he's got balls by re-entering the pop fray with an anti-apartheid single ('Jo'Anna' as in Johannesburg) which will no doubt be considered 'too political' by radio.
 Seek it out then, for as well as being right-on-brother it's a grinning piece of Afro-dance blessed as ever with Sir Edmond's infectious pop touch."
 The song was Grant's last major hit to date.

 It was sung at an African National Congress (ANC) rally at Green Point Stadium in Cape Town before the 1994 South African general election, despite the ANC DJ attempting to get people to sing other peace hymns.
 The National Party used it during their campaign for the 1994 South African general election, despite having previously banned it.
 In 2008 Grant was invited to perform the song at the Nelson Mandela 90th Birthday Tribute, held in Hyde Park, London, Grant's first live stage performance for twenty years.
 He said that though the lyrics were outdated for their original meaning, they were still relevant due to cases of black South Africans attacking black Zimbabwean immigrants in the Alexandra township.
 Later in the year, he was invited to perform the song in Hindi for the final of the Indian Premier League cricket tournament.
 In 2021, Grant said that "Gimme Hope Jo'anna" was the song he was the most proud of due to its widespread recognition and that people understood what it was about.
 A reviewer in The Age said the song was "possibly the most appealing anti-apartheid song since The Special AKA's "Free Nelson Mandela".
 On release, The Guardian said it "promises moderately well" and that "it's not quite Electric Avenue", Grant's earlier release, "but he can still bash out a good tune".